deosrc/hugo-module-bgg/README.md

 1. Build your site.
 Your games collection should be available in the `/tabletop-games/` section.

     > :warning: Occasionally your site build may fail with an error indicating that Board Game Geek is preparing your collection.
 This is a quirk of the BGG API.
 Usually re-running the build will successfully build the site.
-This quirk of the API may also result in your collection data being out of date.
-Unfortunately, the only solution to this is to wait for the BGG cache to expire.
+See <https://boardgamegeek.com/thread/1188687/export-collections-has-been-updated-xmlapi-develop>.

 ### Enabling Game List Filtering